demandmodule-star/dock/README.md

 # Dynamic Dock Widget

-A customizable, auto-hiding dock widget built with PyQt6 that provides a sleek and configurable interface for your desktop.
-Launch your favorite applications and tools with style!
+A customizable, auto-hiding dock widget built with PyQt6.
+It provides a sleek, modern, and highly configurable interface for your desktop to launch your favorite applications and tools with style!

 ## Features

 - 🔄 Auto-hiding dock with smooth animations
 - 📍 Multiple dock positions (Left, Right, Top, Bottom)
+- ⚙️ **Advanced GUI-based Settings:**
+  - Tabbed interface for easy navigation ("Customization" and "Buttons").
+  - **Full Button Management:** Add, edit, delete, and reorder buttons directly from the settings dialog.
+  - **Live Previews:** See your changes applied instantly.
 - 🎨 Customizable appearance:
   - Adjustable transparency
   - Custom color picker
-  - Dynamic sizing based on content
+  - Adjustable corner radius
+  - Configurable icon size
-- 🚀 Dynamic button loading from configuration
+- 🚀 Dynamic button loading and management
 - 🖼️ Custom icon support for buttons
-- 💫 Hover animations and tooltips
+- 💫 Tooltips for buttons
 - ⚙️ Persistent settings stored in JSON
-- 🖱️ Easy-to-use settings dialog

 ## Requirements